h0tm4kizn/h0tm4kizn/README.md

 ---

 ## HEAVENLY RESTRICTION
-Freelance Web Developer specializing in Laravel and WordPress, based in San Juan City, bridging structural engineering logic with clean code, AI systems, and digital strategy.
-I approach development through the lens of structural engineering—blueprinting resilient, high-performance applications while helping businesses scale through data-driven SEO and specialized digital solutions.
+I'm a Full-Stack Web Developer based in San Juan City, Philippines, with a background in Civil Engineering that shaped how I approach software development.
+I enjoy designing well-structured applications, building with Laravel, React, and WordPress, and integrating AI-powered solutions that solve real business problems.
+Whether I'm developing client websites or architecting full-stack systems, I focus on writing clean, maintainable code that lasts.

 <br/>